Find your better future.

 Advocated by business leaders from Richard Branson to Jeff Weiner, I wanted to explore the hype around mindfulness in a little more detail…

-I had the pleasure of catching up with Tom Freeman, Business Psychologist at Headspace – a global leader in changing the way we think about mindfulness.
+We had the pleasure of catching up with Tom Freeman, Business Psychologist at Headspace – a global leader in changing the way we think about mindfulness.
 Tom’s team assist companies in embedding the Headspace product into their organisations, educating employees and leaders on what mindfulness is, the science behind the concept, and what steps need to be taken to integrate the mindfulness practice into daily routines and improve their mental health at work.

 There is a difference; at Headspace we define meditation as cultivating awareness and compassion.
 Meditation is, in essence, the formal practice where you will (usually) sit with your eyes closed.
 The skill we develop through meditation is mindfulness.
 We think of mindfulness as meditation in action, which is in essence being present in the here and now with an open mind.
 A simple way of thinking of mindfulness is awareness, having an awareness of what’s going on in our minds in a non-judgemental way.